ALL ADOPTIONS REQUIRE SECURE FENCING, INVISIBLE FENCING IS NOT ACCEPTABLE

 In addition to the dangers of the dog being shot, hit by a car, lost or even stolen, there is also the financial liability of the owner.
 A loose Anatolian Shepherd Dog can get into a lot of trouble and you, the owner, will be responsible for all damages your dog brought about.
 We have taken in many dogs over the years who were given up by their owners because they either didn’t have any fencing at all or had inadequate fencing.
 Many of them were shot, some have had legs amputated due to gun shot wounds.
 Many others were killed or ordered by the court system to be destroyed.
 For all of these reasons, we have a strict NO FENCE, NO DOG policy on all adoptions.

-We usually recommend having a fence that is a minimum of 4.5 ft high, however, some Anatolians may be contained within a 4ft fence or 4ft with hot wire.
+We recommend having a fence that is a minimum height of 4.5 feet.
 Considerations for a home with a 4 ft fence will be made on an individual basis, dependent upon the dog in question.
-A Five foot (5 ft) no climb fence is a good sturdy fence if you are in a rural home.
-Wooden privacy fence is a good choice in the suburbs.
-Chain link may also work.
 Barbed wire fencing is not acceptable.
+Invisible fencing is not acceptable.

 Please be sure to read all about ASDs before considering adopting one!

-These large dogs need a large yard and/or long, multiple walks each day to keep them happy, healthy, and out of trouble!
+These large dogs need a large yard and long, multiple walks each day to keep them happy, healthy, and out of trouble!